rwarbelow/kwk-level-1-week-1-lectures/009_iteration_with_arrays.md

 ## Filtering an array

 Another common task we find ourselves performing on arrays is filtering, that is, going through an array and collecting only those values that meet a certain criteria.
-To stick with our cart example, let's imagine our contact wants us display only the 'big ticket' prices:
+To stick with our cart example, let's imagine our contact wants us to display only the 'big ticket' prices:

 "Alright, the team loves your work.
 Next, we need some way to display only items that are over $15 dollars.
 We are running an exclusive offer where all items under $15 are free!"